ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

   KERB
     KERB (Kerberos) segment information for user profiles.

-    Contains Kerberos\-related configuration, principals, and encryption settings.
+    Contains Kerberos-related configuration, principals, and encryption settings.

-    Only returned when :emphasis:`profile\_type=user` and :literal:`kerb` is included in the :emphasis:`segments` parameter.
+    Only returned when *profile_type=user* and ``kerb`` is included in the *segments* parameter.

     | **returned**: when profile_type is user and segments specifies kerb
     | **type**: dict